- Corporate and commercial

-While other Australian states and territories were somewhat ahead of Victoria in implementing codes of conduct, the Code is the first to be introduced in line with the BCR’s recommendations.
+While other Australian states and territories were somewhat ahead of Victoria in implementing codes of conduct1, the Code is the first to be introduced in line with the BCR’s recommendations.

 In part, the Code’s significance lies in its position within the evolving compliance and enforcement framework in Australia’s building and construction industry.

-With the VBA statutorily empowered to approve codes of conduct for building practitioners, we can expect further building professionals to be subject to codes of conduct in the future.
-To that end, representatives from the VBA confirmed late last year that, while building surveyors were identified as a priority for a code of conduct to be introduced, the VBA is now turning its attention to a review of both builders and engineers.
+With the VBA statutorily empowered2 to approve codes of conduct for building practitioners3, we can expect further building professionals to be subject to codes of conduct in the future.
+To that end, representatives from the VBA confirmed late last year4 that, while building surveyors were identified as a priority for a code of conduct to be introduced, the VBA is now turning its attention to a review of both builders and engineers.

 The Code provides a minimum standard for Victorian building surveyors to adhere to.
 It is expected therefore that most building surveyors are already meeting the Code’s expectations.

-Conversely, in responding to allegations of negligence, there may be scope for the Code to assist building surveyors to raise a “peer professional opinion” defence.
-This may be achieved by using the Code to demonstrate that the relevant building surveyor acted in a manner that was widely accepted in Australia (at the time the services were provided) as competent professional practice in the circumstances.
+Conversely, in responding to allegations of negligence, there may be scope for the Code to assist building surveyors to raise a “peer professional opinion” defence5.
+This may be achieved by using the Code to demonstrate that the relevant building surveyor acted in a manner that was widely accepted in Australia (at the time the services were provided) as competent professional practice in the circumstances.6

 Failure to comply with the Code, however, is a contravention of section 177D of the Act giving rise to potential disciplinary action under section 178 of the Act.